U.S. Ambassador, Top Commander Apologize to Rape Victim

-In a news conference Monday, Defense Agency chief Seishiro Eto indicated a willingness to consider revising the agreement but stopped short of endorsing it.
+In a news conference Monday, Defense Agency chief Seishiro Eto indicated a willingness to consider revising the agreement, but stopped short of endorsing it.

-Some 29,000 U.S. troops, most of them Marines, are stationed on Okinawa, a small island on Japan’s southern fringe.
+About 29,000 U.S. troops, most of them Marines, are stationed on Okinawa, a small island on Japan’s southern fringe.
 U.S. bases take up roughly one-fifth of the island, and 75 percent of all American bases in Japan are concentrated there.

 Okinawa was also one of the bloodiest battlefields of World War II.
 An estimated 25 percent of the native population was killed before the island was secured by the Americans, and it was kept under American occupation 20 years longer than the rest of Japan.